jthambly/update-quarkus/README.md

    It will use this blank project information to determine which unmodified Quarkus files to remove.

 3) Failing this, in particular for [certain Quarkus versions](https://github.com/jthambly/update-quarkus/issues/54#issue-820449828), it will not have enough information to automatically detect relevant files.
    In this case, it will remove file names based on known Quarkus files.
 It will not however know which files have been modified, and which have not.
+   The `application.settings`, `README.md`, and `index.html` files will not be removed during this process.

 *The non-Quarkus project files will be safe.
 However, given that some of these backup processes may not be 100% accurate, it is always important to review changed files during the pull request review.*